Thursday, June 22, 2017

-Kahl was a well-known discontent and once every six months or so he would throw his pencil down, storm into Walt's office and threaten to quit.
+Kahl was a well-known discontent and once every six months or so he'd throw his pencil down, storm into Walt's office and threaten to quit.
 "None of those idiots can animate!
-They're nothing but a bunch of bums!
+I help them with their scenes and then I have no time for my own.
+They're just a bunch of bums!
 I'm in there holding up the whole damn animation department by myself!
 I don't need this aggravation!
 I'm outta here!
 I quit!"
-Walt, who'd been through this many times before, would just look at him sympathetically.
-"Ooooh , I get it!
-You don't think I'd do it do you!?
-Ha!
-You just watch me!
-I'm serious Walt!
-I've had it!"
-Walt would just stare.
+Walt, who'd been through this many times, would just look at him sympathetically.

 Finally, when Kahl was at the height of his rant, Walt would discretely hit the intercom button and whisper, "Bring me the envelope."
 His secretary would come in and quietly slip it to him.
 Meanwhile Milt would still be fulminating: "Those #$&@ lard asses couldn't do a thing without me!
 This whole stupid studio would crumble without me!"
 Walt would listen attentively while slowly nudging the envelope across the desk.

 "Huh," says Milt,"What's that!?
 A bribe!???
 Oooh no you don't!
 You can't buy me off!
 I mean it, I'm outta here!"
 More ranting then something green was added to the envelope and it was nudged across the desk again.
 This ranting and nudging would go on and on until finally Kahl stopped in mid-rant, stared at the envelope, looked inside, then grabbed it and went back to work for another six months.
 This went on for years and it was a marvelously effective system.